MicrosoftDocs/xamarin-docs/docs/xamarin-forms/enterprise-application-patterns/accessing-remote-data.md

 > [!TIP]
 > Combine the retry and circuit breaker patterns.
 An app can combine the retry and circuit breaker patterns by using the retry pattern to invoke an operation through a circuit breaker.
 However, the retry logic should be sensitive to any exceptions returned by the circuit breaker and abandon retry attempts if the circuit breaker indicates that a fault is not transient.

-For more information about the circuit breaker pattern, see the [Circuit Breaker](https://docs.microsoft.com/en-us/azure/architecture/patterns/circuit-breaker) pattern on Microsoft Docs.
+For more information about the circuit breaker pattern, see the [Circuit Breaker](/azure/architecture/patterns/circuit-breaker/) pattern.

 ## Summary